ItalyPaleAle/WithBlueInk/content/post/2019-03-11-why-you-need-to-normalize-unicode-strings.md

 - A single code point [U+00E9](http://www.fileformat.info/info/unicode/char/e9/index.htm)
 - The combination of the letter `e` and the acute accent, for a total of two code points: [U+0065](http://www.fileformat.info/info/unicode/char/65/index.htm) and [U+0301](http://www.fileformat.info/info/unicode/char/0301/index.htm)

-The two characters look the same, but do not compare as equal, and the strings have different lenghts.
+The two characters look the same, but do not compare as equal, and the strings have different lengths.
 In JavaScript:

 ````js
 console.log('\u00e9') // => é